 Unlike traditional markets, trading in cryptocurrency markets has been dominated by retail investors.
-To study their investment behavior, we use a dataset of trades from more than 200,000 individual retail accounts on eToro, a large international retail discount brokerage, over the period from 2015-2019. eToro was one of the first platforms to allow retail investors to trade in cryptocurrencies along with traditional assets.
+To study their investment behavior, we use a dataset of trades from 200,000 individual retail accounts on eToro, a large international retail discount brokerage, over the period from 2015-2019. eToro was one of the first platforms to allow retail investors to trade in cryptocurrencies along with traditional assets.
 This unique set up allows us to analyze differences in trading behavior across assets, holding constant individual preferences and circumstances.

 We document a set of new facts by contrasting trading in cryptocurrencies with trading in stocks and commodities.
 First, we show a stark dichotomy in investors' trading strategies across different assets.
-Retail investors largely trade as contrarian in the stock market but they follow momentum strategies when trading in crypto currencies.
+Retail investors largely trade as contrarian in the stock market but in contrast they are willing to hold on to their crypto currency investments even after large changes in the returns which results in investors following momentum strategies when trading in crypto currencies.
 Importantly, these results even hold when we focus on the same investors trading across these different assets.
 Second, individual characteristics do not explain the differences in how people trade in cryptocurrencies versus stocks, suggesting that our results are not primarily driven by differences in investor composition or clientele effects.
 Finally, we show that our results are not the outcome of inattention, differential preferences for lottery-like assets, or lack of cash flow information about cryptocurrencies.
-We conjecture that retail investors hold a model of cryptocurrency prices, where positive returns increase the likelihood of future widespread adoption, which in turn will drive up asset prices (and vice versa when prices go down).
+We conjecture that retail investors have a model of cryptocurrency prices, where positive returns increase the likelihood of future widespread adoption, which in turn will drive up asset prices (and vice versa when prices go down).
 But they do not have the same price expectations for other more traditional assets where wider adoption has already happened.